 We are thrilled to have Hannah and Taylor return as a c0-head coaches to the EVA staff and lead our regional 12U team.

-This is Mikaela Taylors first year coaching at EVA.
-She started playing competitive volleyball in the 6th grade in Mansfield, Texas at Mary Orr Intermediate.
+Mikaela started playing competitive volleyball in the 6th grade in Mansfield, Texas at Mary Orr Intermediate.
 She continued to play in high school as a setter for two Varsity-letter seasons at Mansfield High school.
 The team was competitive in there 6A district as they were bi-district champs, regional champs, and earned the all district academic award.

 Mikaela played Club in North Texas starting at age 12 through 18s at the national level.
 Following club and high school, Mikaela entered the Volleyball program at Henderson state University where she was a setter.
 She played for the 2016, 2017, and 2018 seasons.
 Mikaela was also a member at FCA as a volleyball sponsor for 3 years and SGA as the school of business representative for 2 years.

 After graduating from Henderson with a degree in bachelor of Business Administration in Marketing and management in 3 years, She became a Graduate assistant for the school of business and continued to help out with the volleyballs team practices and games.
-Mikaela graduated this past May with her MBA and is now working at Dillard's at the corporate office as a SEO analyst.
+Mikaela graduated this past May with her MBA and is now working at Dillard's at the corporate office as Assistant Buyer.

 In her spare time she enjoys traveling, hiking, going to different coffee shops, and of course playing volleyball!

-Coral is currently on volleyball coaching staff at historic Little Rock Central Hight School where her primary assignment is 9th grade Head Coach while assisting with JV and Varsity.
-She has coached volleyball at Little Rock Central for 6 years and helped to introduce the use of a 9th grade volleyball team 5 years ago.
+Coral is returning to EVA for the 4th season and brings a lot of coaching experience to work on skill and game development with our 14's this season.
+She is currently on volleyball coaching staff at historic Little Rock Central Hight School where her primary assignment is 9th grade Head Coach while assisting with JV and Varsity.
+She has coached volleyball at Little Rock Central for 7 years and helped to introduce the use of a 9th grade volleyball team 6 years ago.
 She has also been volunteering for many years, coaching 5th through 12th graders in her hometown’s basketball league, where she developed her love of sports.
 Coral grew up playing many sports: basketball, volleyball, and track and field.
 She was a member of her high school’s basketball team, helping them reach the first round of the state tournament for the first time in many years.
 She is a mathematics teacher at Central HS.

 After high school she attended the University of Arkansas at Little Rock as a Donaghey Scholar to receive her Bachelors in Math in 2016 and in 2019 she received her masters from Arkansas State University in Educational Theory.
 Coral is also currently working on a second graduate degree in math at the University of Arkansas at Little Rock.